-Reporting a problem with the forecasting accuracy of your Weather Clock
+Query the forecasting accuracy of your Weather Clock

 Before you begin completing the form found below, you may find the following information helpful, or even answers your concerns:

 If you are concerned that your clock is not forecasting accurately, please bear in mind that the clock relies entirely on changes in atmospheric air pressure.
 As a way of forecasting the weather, this has some idiosyncrasies.
 Find out more in the instruction manual, in the chapters on ‘How the clock works’, and ‘Forecasting the weather with a barometer’.
+This website also has a really nice feature that shows if the atmospheric pressure has been rising or falling in your location.
+Scroll to the bottom of the page and click 'time machine'.

 If the forecasts have only just become erratic, after a period of sustained good use, this may be down to low battery power and it might be worth replacing old batteries with new ones.